-- 3.4.19.
-Within the Parish is Diddington Hall, a Grade II listed building, built in Elizabethan times circa 1580.
-This is currently the home of The Island Project, a school for autistic children. - 3.4.20.
+- 3.4.20.
+Within the Parish is Diddington Hall, a Grade II\ listed building, built in Elizabethan times circa 1580.
+This is currently the home of The Island Project, a school for autistic children. - 3.4.21.
 In 1968 the central part of Hampton-in-Arden was designated a Conservation Area (see Figure 1.2).
 The Conservation Area Appraisal has been produced by Solihull MBC as part of this process.
-This character appraisal identifies key positive characteristics of the Hampton-in-Arden Conservation Area and makes a number of recommendations to help enhance the
+This appraisal identifies key positive characteristics of the Hampton-in-Arden Conservation Area and makes a number of recommendations to help enhance the historic features of the village and, where possible, to further protect the character of the village.

-34 A listed building is one that is on the statutory list of buildings of 'special architectural or historic interest' compiled or approved by the Secretary of State for Culture, Olympics, Media and Sport under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+&lt;sup>39 A listed building is one that is on the statutory list of buildings of 'special architectural or historic interest' compiled or approved by the Secretary of State for Culture, Olympics, Media and Sport under the Planning (Listed Buildings and Conservation Areas) Act 1990.
 Listing identified buildings that have exceptional architectural or historic special interest.
 Listed building consent must be applied for before any planning stage which may decide a building's future in order to make any changes to that building which might affect its special interest.
 Listed buildings are also protected in the Solihull Local Plan through Policy P16 - Conservation of Heritage Assets and Local Distinctiveness.